Hiking the Coyote Wall Trail: Everything You Need to Know

 If you are going to do the loop, we’d recommend tackling the loop clockwise and going up the Little Moab Trail rather than trying to come down the somewhat steep, somewhat rocky trail on the way down.

-The Coyote Wall Trailhead is right off of Highway 14 (also known as Lewis and Clark Highway) that runs along the Washington side of the Gorge.
+The trailhead for this hike is right off of Highway 14 (also known as Lewis and Clark Highway) that runs along the Washington side of the Gorge.
 It’s about 8-9 miles east of the town of Bingen (on the other side of the Columbia River from Hood River).

 If you’re coming from Portland, you have two options for getting out to the Coyote Wall Trailhead; I-84 on the Oregon side, or Highway 14 on the Washington side (or some combination of the two).